800.717.4ART (4278)

 HOURS

-Sunday Noon to 5PM
+Noon to 5

 Tamara Natalie Madden

-Born and raised on the beautiful island of Jamaica, I am inescapably influenced and inspired by vivid memories of the island and it's inhabitants.
+"Born and raised on the beautiful island of Jamaica, I am inescapably influenced and inspired by vivid memories of the island and it's inhabitants.
 Not unlike the legacy of struggle many rural Jamaicans inherit, the struggle of everyday American Black folk persists.
 As an artist, I feel compelled to paint evocative imagery reminiscent of the

-My current medium of choice is acrylic paint, though; I will use a variety of media to achieve my creative goals.
+"My current medium of choice is acrylic paint, though; I will use a variety of media to achieve my creative goals.
 Because I paint frequently and rapidly, it is imperative that the paint dries quickly enough for me to layer colors and complete pieces, acrylic paint allows me to do that.
 My palette is warm and the bold splashes and strokes of color in ambiguous landscape settings, hopefully, add to the notion of memory in these paintings.
 I am driven to create by an uncontrollable urge to manifest these images that are constantly running through my mind.
 I hope to evoke a sense of warmth, understanding, and memory when I create.
-My work is progressive.
-I truly enjoy being able to paint what I feel.
+My work is

 View Tamara's Art